CeetronSolutions/resinsight-system-doc/_docs/clang-format-notes.md

 1. Install plugin
 [Clang Power Tools Plugin](https://marketplace.visualstudio.com/items?itemName=caphyon.ClangPowerTools)

-2. (obsolete) Use default clang-format in VS2019
+2. Use default clang-format in VS2019
 Clear the content of "Custom executable" from Clang Power Tools.
 If this field is empty, the default clang-format is used.
 Current clang-format for VS2019 is clang-format 10

 2. (obsolete) Install clang-format
 - Currently supported version is clang-format 6